November 26, 2019

 Here’s a brief summary of the Procedures’ four major elements:

 - SWQCB Wetland Definition and Jurisdictional Framework.
 The State Wetland Definition defines an area as a wetland if it meets 3 criteria, per the Corps’ methodology (i.e., 1987 Wetland Delineation Manual and 2008 Supplemental Arid West Wetland Delineation Manual): wetland hydrology, wetland soils, and (if vegetated) dominance of wetland plants.
 The primary difference with the State Wetland Definition from the Corps’ is that an unvegetated area with wetland hydrology and hydric soils can qualify as a state wetland (e.g., unvegetated mudflats or playas with indicators of wetland hydrology and hydric soils).
 The Procedures further clarify what would be considered wetland waters of the state, such as natural wetlands, previous surface waters that are now wetlands, and some artificial wetlands.
-The procedures exclude several types of artificial wetlands (greater than or equal to 1 acre in size) such as stormwater detention ponds.
+The procedures exclude several types of artificial wetlands (less than or equal to 1 acre in size) such as stormwater detention ponds.
 Furthermore, artificially created, temporary features, such as tire ruts or other transient depressions caused by human activity would not be jurisdictional by the state, whereas small, naturally occurring features, such as seasonal wetlands and small vernal pools that may be outside federal jurisdiction would still be state-jurisdictional.
 This doesn’t change much from current practice.

 - Wetland Delineation Procedures.
 For this part, the Procedures conclude that the Regional Water Quality Control Boards (RWQCBs), with oversight from the SWRCB, will rely on a wetland delineation officially approved by the Corps to determine the extent of wetland waters of the state.
 For wetland areas not verified by the Corps that would otherwise be potential waters of the state, a delineation must be performed using the Corps’ wetland delineation methodology.